Skip to main content

 Create a new Maven 2 type repository dedicated to LST artifacts.
 We strongly recommend keeping LSTs in their own repository rather than mixing them into an existing one — this makes indexing, cleanup, and troubleshooting much easier.

-- For Artifactory, the agent uses Artifactory Query Language (AQL) for near real-time artifact discovery.
+• For Artifactory, the Connector uses Artifactory Query Language (AQL) for near real-time artifact discovery.

-- For Nexus 3 or other Maven repositories, you must enable Maven Indexer publishing on the LST repository so the agent can discover new artifacts.
+• For Nexus 3 or other Maven repositories, you must enable Maven Indexer publishing on the LST repository so the Connector can discover new artifacts.
+The repository must also have its layout policy set to Permissive — mass ingest uploads build logs alongside LSTs using paths that do not follow Maven coordinate structure, and Nexus will reject these with HTTP 400 if the layout policy is Strict.
 The Maven repository configuration guide has full setup instructions.

 Option 2: Amazon S3 (or S3-compatible storage)

-The agent also needs read access to any artifact repositories that contain dependencies for the projects you will be running recipes against.
+The Connector also needs read access to any artifact repositories that contain dependencies for the projects you will be running recipes against.

 Network requirements